procitec/qt/qtwebengine/src/3rdparty/chromium/net/docs/code-patterns.md

 * If the value is positive or zero, that indicates a synchronous successful return, with a zero return value indicating either zero bytes/EOF or indicating `net::OK`, depending on context.
+If there is a callback argument, it is not invoked.
 * If the value is negative and != `net::ERR_IO_PENDING`, it is an error code specifying a synchronous failure.
+If there is a callback argument, it is not invoked.
 * If the return value is the special value `net::ERR_IO_PENDING`, it indicates that the routine will complete asynchronously.
 A reference to any provided IOBuffer will be retained by the called entity until